mochi-hpc-experiments/mochi-tests/perf-regression/polaris/README.md

 environment is used (or if a spack environment isn't used).

-This script also assumes that IOR has been installed with spack according to the spec `ior+mobject ^mobject@main`.
+This script also assumes that IOR has been installed with spack according to the spec `ior@develop+mobject ^mobject@develop`.
 Instructions for setting up a spack environment called "mochi-env" and installing IOR within that environment can be found at [https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md](https://github.com/mochi-hpc/mobject/blob/main/doc/FAQ.md).